Bridge: Transportation

-Until the 19th century, the most common use of bridges was to carry pedestrians, horses, and horse drawn carriages.
-Following the invention of railways, many rail bridges were built: in England, the number of bridges doubled during the railway-building boom in the mid 1800s.
-In the 20th century, the growth of motorway networks required the construction of vast numbers of bridges.
+Until the early 19th century, most bridges were designed to carry pedestrians, horses, and horse-drawn carriages.
+Following the invention of railways, many rail bridges were built; in Britain the number of bridges doubled during the railway-building boom in the mid-19th century.
 Railway bridges have unique requirements because of the heavy loads they carry – a single locomotive can weigh 197 tonnes.
-(Note: A single locomotive can weigh 197 tonne) Railway bridges are designed to minimize deflection (bending under load), to maximize robustness (localize the damage caused by accidents), and to tolerate heavy impacts (sudden shocks from, for example, rail wheels striking an imperfection in the track).
-These requirements lead railways to avoid curved bridges, suspension bridges, and cable-stayed bridges; instead, straight beam or truss bridges are commonly used.
+Railway bridges are designed to minimize deflection (bending under load), to maximize robustness (localize the damage caused by accidents), and to tolerate heavy impacts (sudden shocks from, for example, rail wheels striking an imperfection in the track).
+These requirements led railways to avoid curved bridges, suspension bridges, and cable-stayed bridges; instead, straight beam or truss bridges are commonly used.
+The explosive growth of motorway networks in the 20th century required bridges to span ever longer distances to reach islands and cross valleys, along with the urban introduction of elevated railways and monorails.

-Some bridges accommodate uses other than transportation.
-Pipeline bridges carry oil pipes or water pipes across valleys or rivers.
-Many historical bridges supported buildings, such as shrines, factories, shops, restaurants, and houses.
-Notable examples were the Old London Bridge and Ponte Vecchio.
-In the modern era, bridge-restaurants can be found at some highway rest areas; these support a restaurant or shops directly above the highway and are accessible to drivers moving in both directions.

-An example is Will Rogers Archway over the Oklahoma Turnpike.
-The Nový Most bridge in Bratislava features a restaurant set atop its single tower.
-Conservationists use wildlife overpasses to reduce habitat fragmentation and animal-vehicle collisions.
-The first wildlife crossings were built in the 1950s, and these types of bridges are now used worldwide to protect both large and small wildlife.
+Grade separation

+An important application of bridges is improving safety and traffic flow at traffic junctions where roads or railways cross at ground level.
+Such intersections require vehicles to stop, and lead to slower traffic, wasted fuel, and higher incidence of collisions.
+One technique to mitigate these issues is to build a bridge, enabling one of the roads to pass over the other: this process is known as grade separation.
+(Note: An early example of grade separation for roadways is the Holborn Viaduct in London, completed in 1869.)
+Grade separation can be implemented at railway-road intersections or road-road intersections.

+Pedestrians

+Some bridges, known as footbridges, are devoted to pedestrian traffic.
+They range from simple boardwalks enabling passage over marshy land to elevated skybridges – including the Minneapolis Skyway System – which shield pedestrians from harsh winter weather.
+When used to cross roads in busy urban areas, footbridges are generally safer than crosswalks, but have been criticized by urbanists and disability advocates for inconveniencing pedestrians, hindering accessibility, diminishing the quality of city life, and perpetuating car dependency.